The Easiest and Hardest Programming Languages to Learn

 Factors making a programming language harder to learn.

-6. Expert guidance needed: Some languages require the guidance of an experienced tutor or mentor to understand and learn effectively.
+- Expert guidance needed: Some languages require the guidance of an experienced tutor or mentor to understand and learn effectively.
+Mostly students need coding homework assistance when they get stuck with their advance programming courses.

 Easiest Programming Languages to Learn